-Couples trying to become pregnant should consider avoiding travel to areas with risk of Zika, or wait to get pregnant if you have traveled to or lived in an area with risk of Zika.
+Couples planning to become pregnant within three months should work with their healthcare providers to carefully consider the risks and possible consequences of travel to areas with a Zika outbreak or other areas with risk of Zika.
 For a map of where Zika is occurring, see CDC’s Zika webpage at http://www.cdc.gov/zika/geo/index.html.
-If a member of the couple travels to an area with risk of Zika, the couple should take these steps to prevent Zika infection:
+If a member of the couple travels to an area with a Zika outbreak or other areas with risk of Zika, the couple should take these steps to prevent Zika infection:

 - Follow the same recommended steps for pregnant women to prevent mosquito bites (above).